About Sarah Matheson

 Sarah is a registered trade marks attorney.

-Sarah is the Reporter General of The International Association for the Protection of Intellectual Property (generally known by its French acronym, AIPPI), a leading international organisation dedicated to the development and improvement of regimes for the protection of intellectual property.
-She is also a member of the Intellectual Property Society of Australia and New Zealand and the Licensing Executive Society of Australia and New Zealand.
+Sarah is the Immediate Past Reporter General of The International Association for the Protection of Intellectual Property (generally known by its French abbreviation, AIPPI), a leading international organisation dedicated to the development and improvement of regimes for the protection of intellectual property.
+She is also a member of the Intellectual Property Society of Australia and New Zealand and the Licensing Executives Society of Australia and New Zealand.